Big Oaks Big Six

 A favorite wildlife viewing opportunity is the countless birds that utilize the refuge throughout all seasons.
 Migratory species like Cerulean Warblers, Worm-eating Warblers, and Henslow's sparrows can be seen on the refuge.

-Plenty of other wildlife that inhabit the refuge are frequently seen as well.
-White-tailed deer are common throughout the land.
-River otters, squirrels and the occasional coyote or bobcat can also be found.
-Furthermore, Big Oaks is home to the state endangered crawfish frogs.
-Other herpetofauna on the refuge includes marble salamanders, bull frogs, southern leopard frogs, and more!
+White-tailed deer are common throughout the refuge, as well as river otters, squirrels, and the occasional coyote or bobcat.
+Furthermore, Big Oaks is home to the state endangered Crawfish Frogs.
+Other herpetofauna on the refuge includes Marble Salamanders, Bull Frogs, Southern Leopard Frogs!

 Included in the refuge is Old Timbers Lake which is roughly 150 acres and currently home to a breeding pair of bald eagles.
 At Big Tree Point there is a wildlife observation deck built by some of our BOCS members.
 Other habitat on the refuge is wetlands that is home to beavers and wood ducks.

-The diverse wildlife and landscape beauty create excellent wildlife viewing opportunities.
+The diverse wildlife and landscape create excellent wildlife viewing opportunities.
 Join us for our Christmas Bird Count or North American Butterfly Count!
-Private bird tours are available upon request.
 Volunteers are always welcome to assist with Crawfish Frog surveys in the spring and the North American Butterfly Survey in mid-summer.

 1a.
 Observation (Birding)